 Denmark is the southernmost of the Scandinavian countries.
 Its official name is the Kingdom of Denmark.
-According to the International Monetary Fund (IMF), Denmark’s nominal GDP in 2024 was estimated to reach around $412 billion.
+According to the International Monetary Fund (IMF), Denmark’s GDP in 2025 was estimated to be around $449.94 billion.
 While it has the lowest GDP among the Scandinavian countries, that doesn’t make it economically weak.

 When it comes to e-commerce, this country is doing quite well.
 And today, we’ll tell you more about it.
 We will examine the key aspects of Danish e-commerce.